 The “Driving Concern” was developed to protect the officer, the agency, and the jurisdiction by changing the mindset of the street officer and the field training officers responsible for their tutoring.

-This is a behind the wheel Officer Survival/Safety seminar!
+This is a classroom only, behind the wheel Officer Survival/Safety seminar!

 This seminar covers topics that are glanced over or overlooked all together in basic cadet training.